South Bruce Peninsula: Land ownership, Sauble Beach

 There has been some friction between the Town and the Saugeen First Nation because of continuing land claims in the Sauble Beach area.
 A settlement was mediated in 2014 but was subsequently rejected by South Bruce, leading to a lawsuit against the Town, to be heard in court no earlier than 2018.

 Sauble Beach is the permanent year-round home to approximately 2,000 people.
 The cottage owners add thousands of seasonal community members.
 Cottage owners are uniquely split between those who own property outright and those with cottages on Native lands.
 (Years earlier, the Saugeen First Nation had successfully reclaimed the land that "runs south from the Sauble Beach sign toward Southampton, 18 kilometres away", according to one news report.)
 A lease relationship exists between the Saugeen First Nation, the "Chippewas of Saugeen", and cottagers who built seasonal homes on leased land in the a lakeside area between urban Southampton, Ontario and Sauble Beach.
 They pay an annual fee to the Saugeen First Nation.
 The current land lease agreement between the cottagers and the Saugeen First Nation remains in effect until April 30, 2021.

 Some years ago, the Saugeen First Nation successfully reclaimed the land that "runs south from the Sauble Beach sign toward Southampton, 18 kilometres away", according to one news report.
 The beach area to the south of Main St. in the community is referred to by the band as Sauble Park or South Sauble Beach Park.
 In addition to the south Sauble Beach, Ontario area, the Saugeen First Nation claims the rights to another stretch of the public beach, approximately 2 km long, west of Lakeshore Boulevard extending to a point between 1st St. South and 6th St. North.
 This claim has been in litigation since 1990 when the federal government started an action on behalf of the Saugeen First Nation, stating that the area is part of the Saugeen 29 Reserve.
 The band also filed its own claim in 1995.

 In 2019, the Saugeen First Nation banned the driving and parking of vehicles on their South Sauble beach; the town had done so previously on their public beach.

+In April 2023, the court ruled that the north part of the beach has been a part of the Reserve.
+The beach is now recognized at Saugeen Beach, with the Saugeen First Nations managing the beach.